 100% of the proceeds of both these fundraising events go to our scholarship fund.
 The fund helps women in our community who are in need and who are returning to school for a higher education.
 We hope that you will plan to attend and Invite your friends to come along ... or come alone and we will introduce you to new friends.
 We hope that you will join us for these relaxing and fun-filled afternoons.

 Our main fundraiser, the Dessert & Card Party was held on May 17th.
 Again, a success and all the proceeds went to our Scholarship Fund.
 Our second fundraiser, Dinner & Theater Night, will be Sept 20th.
-Invitations will be sent out by Aug 25th.
+Invitations were sent out by Aug 25th.
 Reservations can be made and paid for online using the reservation number on your invitation.
 Access our payment link in the Member's login section.

 CWC Archive - Past Club News